bluecherrydvr/bluecherry-apps/docs/server-install.rst

 Requirements
 ------------

-Version 2 supports Ubuntu LTS releases (Ubuntu 14.04 and Ubuntu 16.04), Debian Jessie and experimental support for CentOS 7.
+Version 3 (beta) supports Ubuntu LTS releases (Ubuntu 16.04 and Ubuntu 18.04), Debian 9 (Stretch) and Debian 10 (Buster).
+Support for CentOS has been removed.

 Ubuntu has two different x86 installation methods.
 The first is Ubuntu desktop, which will install Ubuntu along with the graphical interface.
 It is recommended that users without prior knowledge of Ubuntu or Linux use this method.
 You can also download our ISO image (bluecherry-v2-desktop-14.04-amd64.iso)